Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Inward Sets

 Given a quantifier-free formula describing a semi-algebraic set

-and a polynomial system of ODEs $x' = f(x)$, in order to decide whether $S$ is a positively invariant set, a basic decision procedure based on Theorem~\ref{thm:charbyinduction} (henceforth \LZZ,~after the authors~\cite{DBLP:conf/emsoft/LiuZZ11}) can be implemented by performing the following steps: \begin{enumerate} \item Compute $\INf(p_{ij} \bowtie_{ij} 0)$, where $\bowtie_{ij} \in \{=,<\}$ for all the atomic formulas appearing in $S$, and from these construct
+and a polynomial system of ODEs $x' = f(x)$, in order to decide whether $S$ is a positively invariant set, a basic decision procedure using the characterizations based on inward sets (Theorem~\ref{thm:charbyinduction} and \cite[Thm.
+19]{DBLP:conf/emsoft/LiuZZ11}), which we term \LZZ,~after the authors in~\cite{DBLP:conf/emsoft/LiuZZ11}, can be implemented by performing the following steps: